Network Specialist - IT-Online

 - A maintenance weekend is scheduled every 2nd last week of the month, all engineers will be required onsite for specific network maintenance and/or changes.

-- National travel to sites is required, flights and accommodation covered by the company
+- National travel to sites is required, flights and accommodation covered by Clover

-- The company is a 24/7 organization and as such the engineer will be on a standby schedule approximately every 2 weeks in the rotation.
+- The client is a 24/7 organization and as such the engineer will be on a standby schedule approximately every 2 weeks in the rotation.

 - The network team is a high-performance team and fast paced, you will be required to manage multiple tasks/issues at the same time.